Notes on Language Learning

 Skin in the Game

 Natural language communication comes with a rapid feedback loop.
 This fact should not be lamented as painful, but rather leveraged as a fortunate advantage.
-As the end goal is productive self-expression and human interaction, you should communicate with another person as soon as possible, even day 1, in an incredibly rudimentary way.
-You will instantly fail.
+As the end goal is productive self-expression and human interaction, you should communicate with another person as soon as possible, even (or especially) on day 1.
+Your emotions will react violently.
 Rather than lament this fact, however, you should see it for the gift that it is.
-You found a shortcut to the knowledge of the exact weakness you have, showing you where you need to focus and improve.
-Other domains lack such instantaneous exposure of ignorance.
+Pain avoidance is great motivation.
+Failed social interactions forma shortcut to the direct knowledge you need to study.

 Knowledge is attained, legitimized, and strengthened by repetition and relevance.
 Words, phrases, and grammatical concepts that I learned organically (i.e., via interacting with other people), stayed with me.
 Words that I attempted to learn from flashcards or lists did not, unless there was a corresponding real life experience to use it with soon after.